fghibellini/zookeeper-utils/README.md

 # Zookeeper Snapshot Utility

 ```
-usage: zookeeper_snapshot.py [-h] {parse,validate} ...
+usage: zookeeper_snapshot.py [-h] {parse,checksum,validate} ...

 Zookeeper snapshot utilities

 positional arguments:
-  {parse,validate}
+  {parse,checksum,validate}
     parse               parse a snapshot file
-    validate        computes an Adler32 checksum and compares it to the one at the end of the file
+    checksum            computes an Adler32 checksum and compares it to the one at the end of the file
+    validate            Validates that a snapshot in conjuction with the log files can be restored into a valid state

 options:
   -h, --help            show this help message and exit
 ```

 ## Commands